 We also keep administration fees low (maximum 10%) to ensure that your generosity can have a maximum impact for communities.

-A: Funds from the FRRR Fire Fight Fund will be distributed through FRRR’s well-known and flexible Strengthening Rural Communities program to support medium to long-term recovery, through a special ‘bushfire affected communities’ stream.
-We expect the first round of this stream to open in September 2020.
-Nevertheless, we are already working with affected communities on how best to support their priorities.
+A: Funds from the FRRR Fire Fight Fund are being distributed through FRRR’s well-known and flexible Strengthening Rural Communities program to support medium to long-term recovery, through a special ‘disaster preparedness and recovery’ stream.
+The first round of bushfire recovery grants from this program were awarded in January 2021.
+We are continuing to work with affected communities on how best to support their priorities.

-FRRR will also provide additional Back to School vouchers to support impacted children and families, so they can have the uniform and stationery supplies needed to ensure they are equipped and ready to learn.
-There will be a round distributed by May 2020 for bushfire affected communities, and we’ll continue to monitor what additional support might be required in future years.
+FRRR also provided additional Back to School vouchers to support impacted children and families, so they can have the uniform and stationery supplies needed to ensure they are equipped and ready to learn.
+There was a round distributed in June 2020 for bushfire affected communities, and two further rounds in February 2021 and June 2021.

 But the work FRRR does is so much more than just the grants, so your donation will also enable us to provide this support.
 We take a maximum fee of 10 cents in the dollar, which enables our team to spend thousands of hours on the phone each year, working with community leaders to shape their projects.
 Our small team also spends time on the road, meeting with local leaders, visiting communities and running workshops to build local community capacity.
 These fees also ensure that we can undertake the due diligence necessary to ensure that the money gets where it is going to have the biggest impact.

 All donations to FRRR of $2 and over are tax deductible in Australia.